christianh17/ioBroker.bydhvs/README.md

 * 1st change with release-script
 ### 0.1.3
 - Test Mode for getting hex data easily, removed check for 2 modules, moved "diagnosis-states" to extra folder, renaming CellStates
-### 0.1.2
-- Battery Voltage is unsigned, should now work with 4 modules
 ###

 ## License